vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

 - `bool`
 - `char`

-Plus, some basic reference types that include `string`, `DateTime`, `Timespan`, `Guid`, etc.
+Plus, some basic reference types like `string`, `DateTime`, `Timespan`, `Guid`, etc.

-In short, anything implemented by the database provider that is mapped to a field value.
+In short - anything implemented by the database provider.

 Provide a single-value type as a generic parameter: